DigitalConstruct-xyz/commandline_interface_flutter/README.md

     if(command == 'clear'){
       //clears the screen
       clear();
-      //METHOD clear IS SET IN CONSTRUCTOR OF CLIController IN setter of manager
-      //it uses clear function of CLIController
     } else {
-      //USE function SINK TO ADD WIDGETS TO DISPLAY
-      //METHOD SINK IS SET IN CONSTRUCTOR OF CLIController IN setter of manager
-      //it uses addToDisplayFunction of CLIController

       addWidgetToScreen(
           Text('INPUT: $command', style: TextStyle(color: Colors.greenAccent),)
       );
       addWidgetToScreen(
           Text('OUTPUT: the user has entered "$command"')
       );
-      //ADD TEXT TO TEXT FIELD
       addTextToInputField(
           command.toUpperCase()
       );